-- (1) The Examinations leading to the degree shall be as follows: - (a) the Part I Examination; - (b) the Final Examination. - (2) No candidate shall be permitted to sit for the Part I Examination unless he/she has - - (a) satisfactorily completed the continuous assessments prescribed by the Department; and - (b) submitted his log book and assignments deemed satisfactory by the Department one month before the Part I Examination. - (3) No candidate shall be permitted to sit for the Final Examination unless he/she has - - (a) passed or been exempted from the Part I Examination.
-A candidate may be exempted from the Part I Examination if he has passed the Part I Examination for any one of the following degrees of the University or has obtained an equivalent qualification recognised by the Senate:

-Master of Family Medicine

-Master of Internal Medicine

-Master of Orthopaedic Surgery
+- (1) The Examinations leading to the degree shall be as follows: - (a) The Part I Examination; - (b) The Final Examination. - (2) No candidate shall be permitted to sit for the Part I Examination unless he/she has - Satisfactorily completed the continuous assessments prescribed by the Department; and - (b) Submitted his/her log book and assignments deemed satisfactory by the Department one month before the Part I Examination. - (3) No candidate shall be permitted to sit for the Final Examination unless he/she has - - (a) Passed or been exempted from the Part I Examination.
+A candidate may be exempted from the Part I Examination if he/she has passed the Part I Examination for any one of the following degrees of the University or has obtained an equivalent qualification recognised by the Senate: - (i) Master of Internal Medicine - (ii) Master of Orthopaedic Surgery - (iii) Master of Family Medicine - (iv) Master of Rehabilitation Medicine - (v) Master of Surgery - (b) Candidates may also be exempted from the Part I Examination, if they have passed the Part II Examination for any of the following exams: - (i) Membership of the Royal Colleges of Physiciians (MRCP) - (ii) Membership of the Royal College of General Practitioners (MRCGP) - (c) Satisfactorily completed the components of the continuous assessments as specified by the Department. - (d) Submitted his/her supervisor appraisal reports from the rotational and elective posting, log book and assignments deemed satisfactory by the Department not later than two months before the Final Examination; and - (e) Submitted either a published research paper or a research report six months before the Final Examination.